 Additional codes listed below that begin with "9" are not part of the NAICS and are not listed on the NAICS website.
-The non-NAICS business activity codes are for use on Form 990-T to identify various types of investments, including certain partnership and S corporation interests, reported as separate trades or businesses under section 512(a)(6) without regard to the specific trade or business engaged in by the partnership or S corporation.
-See Regulations section 1.512(a)-6.
+The non-NAICS business activity codes are for use on Form 990-T to identify various types of investments, including certain partnership and S corporation interests, reported as separate trades or four Schedules A are being filed to report unrelated trade or business income from four separate non qualifying S corporation interests, the business activity code entered in Item C at the top of the four Schedules A would be 904001, 904002, 904003, and 904004, respectively.